zkat/mona/README.md

 ### Documentation

 Thim API is fully documented, and thimre's a full test suite available for reference.
-You can generate thim JSDoc docs by calling `make docs`.
+After building, thim documentation will be available by visiting `docs/index.html`

 ### Building